MLS Cup playoffs: Playoff system

-Since 2023, the top nine teams from the Eastern Conference and top nine teams from the Western Conference qualify for the playoffs, playing in separate brackets.
-The Wild Card round, Conference Semifinals, Conference Finals, and the MLS Cup are single-match eliminations hosted by the team with the better regular season record, while the conference quarterfinals is a best-of-3 series with the higher seeds hosting the odd-numbered games with no re-seeding any round.
-A penalty shoot-out are used if the teams are still tied in all games while extra time (divided into two 15-minute periods) are utilized from Conference Semifinals onwards.
+Since 2023, the top nine teams from each of the Eastern and Western Conference qualify for the playoffs, playing in separate brackets.
+The wild-card round, conference semifinals, conference finals, and the MLS Cup are single-match eliminations hosted by the team with the better regular season record, while round one is a best-of-3 series with the higher seeds hosting the odd-numbered games with no re-seeding in any round.
+A penalty shoot-out is used if the teams are still tied in all games while extra time (divided into two 15-minute periods) is utilized from conference semifinals onwards.

-The top seven teams in each conference are given byes to the conference quarterfinals.
-The teams ranked 8th through 9th in each conference compete in the Wild-card round, with the winner advancing to the conference quarterfinals to face the top seed.
-The winners of the first round series advances to the Conference Semifinals.
-Winners of that round play in the Conference Finals which is then followed by MLS Cup, a single match hosted by the finalist with the better regular season record.
+The teams ranked 8th and 9th in each conference compete in the Wild-card round, with the winner advancing to Round One against the first-place team in the conference.
+The other six teams play each other using the highest v. lowest matchups: 2 v 7, 3 v 6, and 4 v 5.
+The winners of the first-round series advance to the conference semifinals, then the conference finals, and finally the MLS Cup, a single match hosted by the finalist with the better regular-season record.

+Previously, the top seven teams per conference qualified for the playoffs, with only the team with the best regular-season record in each conference earning a first-round bye to the conference semifinals.
+Due to the COVID-19 pandemic, the top ten teams from the Eastern and top eight teams from the Western conference qualified for the playoffs in the 2020 season, with single-elimination remaining intact.
+The top six Eastern teams earned byes to the first round while teams seeded 7–10 and competed in play-in games.
+The lowest-ranked team to advance from the play-in round advanced to play the conference's first-placed team while the highest-ranked remaining team from that round advanced to face the conference's runner-up.
+In the Western Conference, the top eight teams competed in their first round with no byes.

-The Conference Semifinals and Conference Finals were formerly conducted in a home-and-away, aggregate-goal format.
+The conference semifinals and conference finals were formerly conducted in a home-and-away, aggregate-goal format.
 From 2014 to 2018, the away goals rule was used for these rounds.
 In both rounds, the higher-seeded team hosted the second leg.
 If the teams were tied after two games (180 minutes), the team that scored more goals on the road advanced.
-If there was still a tie after the away goals rule has been applied, the teams played 30 minutes of extra time (divided into two 15-minute periods), followed by a penalty shoot-out if necessary.
-The away goals rule did not apply to goals scored in these extra time periods.
+If there was still a tie after the away goals rule had been applied, the teams played 30 minutes of extra time (divided into two 15-minute periods), followed by a penalty shoot-out if necessary.
+The away goals rule did not apply to goals scored in these extra periods.